 Be vigilant about ordering all materials necessary for your renovation as soon as possible.
-You never know when you will be faced with waiting for a backordered item that will prevent your project from moving forward.
+You never know when you will be faced with waiting for a back-ordered item that will prevent your project from moving forward.

 You might be tempted to take on certain aspects of the renovation yourself, in order to save some cash.
 It makes sense to invest your sweat equity if you have expertise in a particular skill like electrical, plumbing, or drywall installation.

-Heidi’s final word of advise to me was to avoid letting your kids make paint color selections, or you might just end up with Kermit The Frog green in the hall bathroom!
+Heidi’s final word of advice to me was to avoid letting your kids make paint color selections, or you might just end up with Kermit The Frog green in the hall bathroom!

 So those are Heidi’s home renovation survival tips in a nutshell!
-Stay tuned for the reveal of Heidi’s new and improved abode…
+Stay tuned for the reveal of Heidi’s new and improved abode!

 There are sooo many moving parts to keep track of during a home renovation project.
 It’s easy to get overwhelmed by all the details…deadlines, budget, and design decisions.
 Having a system to keep your project(s) organized is a must.